Giacomo-De-Florio-Dev/Make_Your_PDF_Safe/README.md

 Note: To handle and operate with PDF files, this program uses the [PyPDF2](https://pypi.org/project/PyPDF2/) library.

+---
+To download the latest version of this program, go [Here](https://github.com/Giacomo-De-Florio-Dev/Make_Your_PDF_Safe/releases/latest).

 # This program was developed by Giacomo-De-Florio-Dev.